Martín Enríquez de Almanza: Government and actions

 Having been chosen by the Council of the Indies (Consejo de Indias) as viceroy, his first actions upon arrival in New Spain, at Veracruz, were to dislodge the English pirates from the Isla de Sacrificios, a base they had been using to raid the coast and Spanish shipping.
 When he arrived in Mexico City, he immediately took steps to end the turmoil left by the former president of the Real Audiencia, Alonso Muñoz.
 Enríquez de Almanza also acted as a mediator between the bishops and the religious orders operating in New Spain.
 The dispute between these two religious groups dated from the viceroyalty of Gastón de Peralta, 3rd Marquis of Falces, when a royal disposition stipulated that the administration of the parishes was the responsibility of the secular clergy, obliging friars, nuns and members of the regular clergy to retreat to convents.
 The regular clergy refused to obey this disposition, beginning the conflict.
 The Franciscans threatened to abandon the city, and in fact began a march to Veracruz.
 They were threatened by Indians and ordered to return by the viceroy.
 After receiving some concessions, they returned to Mexico City.

-In 1570 the viceroy personally led an expedition against the Indian tribes that had been devastating the interior, but he did not give into demand for total war against the Chichimeca.
-He established presidios at Ojuelos and Portezuelos, on the road to Zacatecas.
-He founded the Villa de San Felipe (Guanajuato) and many other towns and villages, as well as colleges and convents.
-In 1573 he began the construction of the Cathedral of Mexico City.